ESIPFed/science-on-schema.org/guides/Dataset.md

 Google states no convention for the coordinate reference system, recommended practice is to use WGS84 for at least one spatial coverage description if applicable.
 Spatial coverage location using other coordinate systems can be included, see recommendation for specifying coordinate reference systems, [below](#spatial_reference-system).

+#### Point location
-* A point location specified by a  [schema:GeoCoordinates](https://schema.org/GeoCoordinates) object with   [schema:latitude](https://schema.org/latitude) and [schema:longitude](https://schema.org/longitude) properties.
+A point location specified by a  [schema:GeoCoordinates](https://schema.org/GeoCoordinates) object with   [schema:latitude](https://schema.org/latitude) and [schema:longitude](https://schema.org/longitude) properties.
-*Not Recommended* the schema:Place definition allows the latitude and longitude of a point location to be specified as properties directly of place; although this is more succinct, it makes parsing the metadata more complex and should be avoided.
+*Not Recommended* the [schema:Place](https://schema.org/Place) definition allows the latitude and longitude of a point location to be specified as properties directly of place; although this is more succinct, it makes parsing the metadata more complex and should be avoided.

 Point locations are recommended for data that is associated with specific sample locations, particularly if these are widely spaced such that an enclosing bounding box would be a misleading representation of the spatial location.
 Be aware that some client applications might only index or display bounding box extents or a single point location.

-<a id="spatial_point"></a> A point spatial coverage would documented in this way:
+<a id="spatial_point"></a> A schema:Dataset that is about a point location would documented in this way:
 <pre>
 {
   "@context": {
     "@vocab": "https://schema.org/"
   },
   "@type": "Dataset",
-  "name": "Removal of organic carbon by natural bacterioplankton communities as a function of pCO2 from laboratory experiments between 2012 and 2016", ...
+  "name": "Removal of organic carbon by natural bacterioplankton ....", ...
   <strong>"spatialCoverage": {
     "@type": "Place",